 The period length of adolescents around the time of menarche, the first menstrual period, can vary greatly.
 It’s common for cycles to be somewhat irregular for a few years after your first period.
 This means your periods may not always come at the same time every cycle, and they may be somewhat different cycle-to-cycle.
 As you progress through adolescence, period lengths and cycles become more regular, but may still be somewhat variable (9,10).

-A normal period length for an adolescent usually ranges between 2 to 7 days, but may sometimes be longer or shorter (9).
+A typical period length for an adolescent usually ranges between 2 to 7 days, but may sometimes be longer or shorter (9).

-What is the normal “period” length for people on hormonal birth control (e.g. the pill, the ring, the patch)?
+What is the typical “period” length for people on hormonal birth control (e.g. the pill, the ring, the patch)?